LacunaSoftware/docs/docs.en-us/articles/rest-pki/core/integration/signature-sessions/index.md

 On Java, call `RestPkiService.CreateSignatureSession()` and use the `RedirectUrl` returned to redirect your user:

 [!include[Create session in java](../../../../../../includes/rest-pki/core/signature-sessions/create-java.md)]

+At our GitHub is avaliable the [sample of session creation in Java](https://github.com/LacunaSoftware/PkiSuiteSamples/blob/master/java/springmvc/src/main/java/com/lacunasoftware/pkisuite/controller/SignatureSessionRestCoreController.java).

 If calling the API directly, do: